jirikuncar/wire-mock/README.md

 [More examples of fluent API](https://github.com/tomakehurst/wiremock/blob/master/src/test/java/ignored/Examples.java#374)

 # verifying
-The `WireMock` server records all requests it receives in memory).
+The `WireMock` server records all requests it receives in memory.
 This makes it possible to verify that a request matching a specific pattern was received, and also to fetch the requests’ details.